Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 The so-called *tier 2* (T2) tests must be run from localhost, and the local path to the volume under test to be provided with **-c**.
-This is because they modify the file system directly with system calls to set up test preconditions etc.
+This is because they modify the file system directly with system calls to set up test preconditions and validate test results.

 There are also read-only and sleep tests that need to be run separately.

 ## Extension mapping tests

-A handful of tests in the FPGetFileDirParms testset expect the filename extension to Type/Creator mapping to be enabled.
+A handful of tests in the FPGetFileDirParms testset expect the filename extension to Classic Mac OS Type/Creator mapping to be enabled.
-In version 3 and later of netatalk you need to explicitly enable this extension mapping by editing extmap.conf(5) and uncommenting all commented lines in this configuration file.
+In version 3 and later of netatalk you need to explicitly enable this extension mapping by editing extmap.conf(5) and uncommenting the lines for the mappings that you want to enable in this configuration file.

 ## Sleep tests

 The *FPzzz* testset contain tests for AFP sleep mode and timeouts.
-Since they by necessity take a long time to execute, they are not run by default when you execute the spectest suite.
+Since they by necessity take much longer than other tests, they are not run by default when you execute the spectest suite.
 Instead, you must explicity run the testset using the *-f* parameter: